ibm-cloud-docs/containers/cli-map.md

 {{site.data.keyword.attribute-definition-list}}

-# {{site.data.keyword.containerlong_notm}} CLI Map
+# {{site.data.keyword.containerlong_notm}} CLI command reference
 {: #icks_map}

-This page lists all `ibmcloud ks` commands as they are structured in the CLI.
+Explore the {{site.data.keyword.containerlong_notm}} CLI map, listing all `ibmcloud ks` commands and their structures for managing clusters and services.
+{: shortdesc}

 For more details on a specific command, click the command or see the [{{site.data.keyword.containerlong_notm}} CLI reference](/docs/containers?topic=containers-kubernetes-service-cli).